thenewwazoo/homebridge-lutron-caseta-leap/README.md

 #### Double- and long-press speed

 This lets you set the speed with which you must click buttons in order to trigger a double- or a long-press of a button.
 The default should be comfortable for most modern computer users.
 My hope is that slow and fast are better for some users.
 If you find they do not work for you, please let me know!

+These features can also be disabled individually in the settings.
+This can improve responsiveness to the remaining types of presses. **The configuration options in HomeKit do not change, but the plug-in will ignore disabled press types.**

 ## 🏄 User Information